EPL GW-6 FPL Player Picks

 Erling Haaland (£11.9m, Aston Villa v Man City)

 Is there still any manager out there who doesn’t have Haaland in his/her team?
-Haaland has been nothing short of phenomenal for Pep Guardiola’s side this season.
-Two hattricks in two consecutive gameweeks makes him the hottest player right now, and a must-have for every FPL manager.
-And it’s not just a matter of owning him, it’s looking like he’s the best choice for the captain armband too.
-However, there’s always the fear of Pep’s rotation which saw him rest De Bruyne against Nottingham Forest, and with Sevilla coming up in the Champions League on Tuesday, this weekend it could be Haaland’s turn to sit.
+He has been phenomenal for Pep Guardiola’s side this season.
+Two hattricks in two consecutive gameweeks makes him the hottest player right now, a must-have for every FPL manager.
+And it’s not just a matter of owning him, it’s looking like he’s the best choice for the captain’s armband too.
+However, there’s always the fear of Pep roulette — De Bruyne rested against Nottingham Forest, and with Sevilla coming up in the Champions League on Tuesday, this weekend could be Haaland’s turn to ride pine.

 ~